Diversification: The Key to a Stable Investment Portfolio

 • Asset Allocation: Determine the right mix of assets based on your risk tolerance, investment goals, and time horizon.
 A common rule of thumb is to subtract your age from 100 to determine the percentage of stocks you should hold in your portfolio.
 The rest can be allocated to bonds and other assets.

-• Diversification: Don't limit yourself to investments.
-By diversifying globally, you can reduce country-specific risks and take advantage of growth in different regions.
+• Global Diversification: Don't limit yourself to investments.
+By diversifying globally, you can reduce country-specific risks and take advantage of opportunities in different regions.
 For example, during the 2008 financial crisis, Canadian investors who had exposure to international markets were less affected by the downturn in the US economy.

 • Sector Diversification: Spread your investments across different sectors of the economy to reduce the impact of industry-specific risks.
 For instance, if you have a significant portion of your portfolio in the energy sector and oil prices plummet, your overall portfolio could suffer.
 By diversifying into sectors like healthcare or technology, you can mitigate this risk.